 -

-- Review your IP and port settings, and ensure your device IP is whitelisted to the InstantProxies dashboard if you’re using IP authentication.
+- Review your IP and port settings, and ensure your device’s real public IP is authorized in the InstantProxies dashboard if you’re using IP-based authentication.

 -

-- Ensure that the browser or application is properly configured with the correct username and password.
+- Confirm that the browser or application is using the correct username and password.

 -

-- Certain applications ignore system proxy settings, so manual configuration or a proxy manager tool may be required.
+- Some applications ignore Windows system proxy settings.
+In those cases, app-level proxy configuration may still be required.

 Turn off system proxy on Windows